pranav-P92/AWS-SAA/README.md

 Combines the following functions:

-- Transparent Network Gateway: single entry/ exit for all traffic.
+- Transparent Network Gateway: single entry/exit for all traffic.
 - Load Balancer: distributes traffic to virtual appliances.

 Uses the GENEVE protocol on port 6081